jcatapang/deepdrugsearch/index.md

 Here are the various features and updates to be expected in the months to come:
 1. Support for Mac OS X
 2. Import basis drugs via bulk SDF file and not just via bulk SMILES file
-3. Include the calculation of drug toxicity in the `drugs.csv` generated for the newly generated ligands

 ## Support